M1XT3NZ/AchievementManager/README.md

 ## Features

 - 🔓 Unlock individual achievements
+- ✔️ Enables the Ability to get Achievements with mods
 - ♻️ Reset all achievements
 - 🎛️ Simple dropdown interface within the settings menu